grafana/grafana/docs/sources/getting-started/intro-histograms.md

 ![](/img/docs/v43/heatmap_histogram.png)

 Histograms only look at _value distributions_ over a specific time range.
-The problem with histograms is you cannot see any trend or changes in the distribution over time.
+The problem with histograms is you cannot see any trends or changes in the distribution over time.
 This is where heatmaps become useful.

 ## Heatmaps